How to Build a Strong Inbound Marketing Strategy

 - Increase website traffic by 10% in four weeks

-- Get 5% of website visitors to sign-up to your newsletter
+- Get 5% of website visitors to sign up for your newsletter

 Once you have outlined these goals, it is time to set your key performance indicators (KPIs).
 These are the metrics that will help you measure the success of your inbound marketing strategy.